 Carew Academy complies with the Public Sector Equality Duty, which came into force in April 2011 (Section 149 of the Equality Act 2010).
-We ensure this by annually updating the Equality and Diversity Policy (current version Summer 2019) and by annually reviewing our Equality Objectives (Summer 2018).
+We ensure this by annually updating the Equality and Diversity Policy (current version July 2020) and by annually reviewing our Equality Objectives (November 2019).
 Our Equality Objectives are reviewed by all stakeholders, including students, staff, parents and the Local Governing Body.

 Please click the links to access our Equality and Diversity Policy and Equality Objectives

 Our Equality and Diversity Policy and our Equality Objectives, ensure that when we carry out our work we have due regards to: